datacol-io/datacol-io.github.io/docs/getting-started.md

 #### 1. Get a GCP account

 If you don't have a Google cloud account, please go ahead and [create](https://cloud.google.com/) one.
-GCP provides you $300 free credits for 12-months.
+GCP provides you $300 free credits for 12-months which should be more than enough for a test drive.

 #### 2. Install CLI
 In this step you will install Datacol Command Line Interface (CLI).
 You will use CLI to manage and scale your [applications][6], to provision [cloudsql][5] databases, to view [logs][7], and others.
 We currently provide CLI for Linux, Mac and Windows.